The Bankrate promise

-It’s also important to keep in mind that the length of time you take to repay your loan has a significant impact on how much interest you’ll pay in total.
-For example, if you choose a 20-year repayment plan over a 10-year plan, you’ll end up paying more money overall because of the extended timeline.
+It’s also important to remember that the length of time you take to repay your loan significantly impacts how much interest you’ll pay in total.
+If you choose a 20-year repayment plan over a 10-year one, you’ll pay more overall money because of the extended timeline.